Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Evaluation Details

 For the TOFU dataset, unlike WMDP, we adopt a binary classification prompt in which the LLM is instructed to output only \textbf{YES} or \textbf{NO}.
 This design choice is motivated by the nature of the TOFU dataset, which comprises factual autobiographical information about specific authors.
 Each query in this dataset corresponds to a single definitive correct answer, without instances of partial correctness or implicit information.
 Consequently, a binary prompting scheme is both sufficient and well-suited for this evaluation.
 The prompt template used in this setting is presented below:

-\textbf{Judge Selection} To ensure accurate and efficient detection of potential information leakage, selecting an appropriate LLM as the judge is crucial.
-Among the available models, the GPT series by OpenAI~\cite{achiam2023gpt} has been widely adopted as evaluation judges due to their strong language comprehension and reasoning abilities.
+\textbf{Judge Selection.} Among the available models, the GPT series by OpenAI~\cite{achiam2023gpt} has been widely adopted as evaluation judges due to their strong language comprehension and reasoning abilities.
 For TOFU benchmark, we employ GPT-4o-mini ~\cite{hurst2024gpt} as the judge model.
 Since TOFU primarily consists of self-narrative tasks that are relatively simple, GPT-4o-mini provides sufficient reasoning capacity to handle them effectively, achieving both high accuracy and efficiency.

-In contrast, for the WMDP dataset, we adopt the GPT-o3-mini model~\cite{openai_gpto3_mini_2025}.
-This WMDP dataset involves complex biomedical knowledge, which requires the judge to possess extensive pretraining knowledge and deeper reasoning capabilities.
+For the WMDP dataset, we adopt the GPT-o3-mini model~\cite{openai_gpto3_mini_2025}.
+This dataset involves complex biomedical knowledge requiring the judge to possess extensive pretraining knowledge and deeper reasoning capabilities.
 GPT-o3-mini offers these strengths, making it a more suitable evaluator for challenging biomedical reasoning tasks.
+Below, we present examples from WMDP and TOFU dataset to illustrate our evaluation process.